Allocation Advisory

 Ibis operates one investment strategy, delivered through three engagement models.
 The advisory engagement extends the same sourcing pipeline, underwriting process, and portfolio construction work that drives the Ibis strategy to institutions building direct real-asset portfolios on their own.

 The advisory engagement allows an internal team to scale beyond its current capabilities.
-It is the ongoing application of Ibis's deal flow, financial modeling, and strategy to the client's allocation and structure, whether an insurer or a family office's alternates program.
+It is the ongoing application of Ibis's deal flow, financial modeling, and strategy to the client's allocation and structure, whether an insurer or a family office's alternatives program.
 Offered as an annual retainer rather than a permanent structure.

 Aggregate Operator Network